[This post was originally published on 28th July 2020. It has been updated on 30th Aug 2022.]

 2. Create personalized messages

-Today’s consumers are not impressed with generic, cookie cutter-type brand messaging.
+Today’s consumers are not impressed with generic, cookie cutter approach to brand messaging.
 With Salesforce Distributed Marketing, a brand’s partners and corporate marketers can edit each message for individual contacts within the journey in order to deliver personalized, results-oriented communication.
 They can also preview each message by email address to ensure that the copy is tailored to each individual before the contacts are entered into an on-brand cross-channel journey.

 At the same time, the general framework that determines how the company communicates with its customers does not change.
 This means that personalization and the elements that make a brand unique – colors, messaging tone, language, etc – go hand in hand to benefit both the brand and its customers.